bsherman/ublue-kmods/README.md

 - xone
 - xpadneo

-If used directly, this image is a vanilla Silverblue plus the drivers listed above AND **nvidia** drivers as built in [ublue-os/nvidia](https://github.com/ublue-os/nvidia) (this image's base).
+If used directly, this image is a vanilla Fedora Silverblue/Kinoite/Vauxite/Base(no DE) plus the drivers listed above AND **nvidia** drivers as built in [ublue-os/nvidia](https://github.com/ublue-os/nvidia) (this image's base).

 #### NOTE: this project is not formally affiliated with [ublue-os](https://github.com/ublue-os/) and is not supported by their team.